Subscribe to receive notifications of new posts:

 Listen() all the things

 Since just using exec is out of the question, we can try the next best thing.
 Lets fork and exec a new process which then goes through its usual start up routine.
-At some point it will create a few sockets by listening on some addresses, except that won’t work out of the box due to errno 48, otherwise known as Address Already In Use.
+At some point it will create a few sockets by listening on some addresses, except that won’t work out-of-the-box due to errno 48, otherwise known as Address Already In Use.
 The kernel is preventing us from listening on the address and port combination used by the old process.

 Of course, there is a flag to fix that: SO_REUSEPORT.
 This tells the kernel to ignore the fact that there is already a listening socket for a given address and port, and just allocate a new one.